-Exceptional Factors

-B30.
-If it is established through the Procedure

-for the Consideration of Exceptional Factors
+Deferred Assessment

-that a student's absence, failure to submit work or poor performance in all or part of an assessment for an award was due to illness or other Exceptional Factors found valid on production of acceptable evidence, the student shall have the right to be reassessed as if for the first time in any or all of the elements of assessment.
-If an assessment affected by Exceptional Factors was itself a reassessment, the student shall be permitted to be reassessed again as if for the second time.

-B31.
-Where a student has approved Exceptional Factors that do not cover all failed elements of assessment within a course unit, the course unit mark shall not be capped where, following reassessment, the mark(s) of the element(s) covered by Exceptional Factors, when combined with the mark(s) from the first sit of the element(s) not covered, produce a weighted average course unit mark of 50% or above.
+- B32.
+If it is established through the Assessment Mitigations Policy that a student's absence, failure to submit work or poor performance in all or part of an assessment was due to illness or other mitigating circumstances found valid on production of acceptable evidence, the student shall have the right to be reassessed as if for the first time in any or all of the elements of assessment.
+If the assessment affected was itself a reassessment, the student shall be permitted to be reassessed again but the reassessment shall be capped. - B33.
+Where a student has failed a unit and their entitlement to deferred assessment does not extend to all failed assessments, the unit mark should not be capped if the resit marks from the deferred assessment(s), combined with the marks from the original attempt(s) of the other assessment(s), gives a weighted average greater than 50%. - B34.
+Where appropriate, and subject to an approved personal learning plan (PLP), reasonable adjustments to assessments shall be made for students with a disability.

-B32.
-Where a student requires reassessment in an examination, and where Exceptional Factors have been approved for the first assessment or the standard reassessment period, an alternative reassessment shall be provided for the student to attempt, except where this is explicitly prohibited by a Professional, Statutory or Regulatory Body.
-Any alternative reassessments must be approved by the External Examiner to ensure that they permit the course unit Learning Outcomes to be achieved.

-B33.
-Where appropriate, and subject to an approved Personal Learning Plan (PLP), reasonable adjustments to assessments shall be made for students with a disability.
 Wherever possible, such reasonable adjustments shall enable the student to undertake the standard assessment task.
-Where the nature of a student's disability makes it impossible for a certain form of assessment to be used, the relevant Head of Department must ensure that any alternative assessment is of the same standard and presents a comparable level of challenge.

-B34.
-In cases where it is not practicable for a student to be re-assessed in the same elements and/or by the same methods as at the first or any subsequent attempt, including for elements that are no longer current within the programme for which they are registered, the relevant Assessment Board shall make appropriate alternative arrangements.
-Any alternative (re)assessments must be approved by the External Examiner to ensure that they permit the course unit Learning Outcomes to be achieved.
+Where the nature of a student's disability makes it impossible for a certain form of assessment to be used, the relevant Head of Department must ensure that any alternative assessment is of the same standard and presents a comparable level of challenge. - B35.
+In cases where it is not practicable for a student to be reassessed in the same elements and/or by the same methods as at the first or any subsequent attempt, including for elements that are no longer current within the programme for which they are registered, the relevant assessment board shall make appropriate alternative arrangements.
+Any alternative assessments must be approved by the External Examiner to ensure that they permit the unit learning outcomes to be achieved.